Skip to main content

 3. Add-Ons = composable extensions

 Add-Ons replace the old monolithic variant system.
-They are stackable and declare their compatibility:
+They are stackable, declare their compatibility, and layer onto any kit.
+The catalog currently ships 18 add-ons:

 addons:

-- monitoring # Prometheus + Grafana + Alertmanager
+- monitoring # VictoriaMetrics + Grafana + Loki + Alloy

 - media # Jellyfin + *arr stack